eclipse-vertx/vert.x/wsver-0002/core_manual_java.md

 ## Logging from a Verticle

 Each verticle is given its own logger.
-To get a reference to it invoke the `getLogger` method on the `org.vertx.java.deploy.Container` singleton:
+To get a reference to it invoke the `getLogger` method on the container instance:

-    Logger logger = Container.instance.getLogger();
+    Logger logger = container.getLogger();

     logger.info("I am logging something");